 Models to Consider:

 Choosing the right size and fit is essential for performance and comfort.
-Here’s how Hoka vs Nike compares in this category:
+Here’s how HOKA vs Nike compares in this category:

-If you prioritize a roomier, cushioned fit, Hoka may be the better option.
+If you prioritize a roomier, cushioned fit, HOKA may be the better option.
 If you prefer a secure, performance-driven fit, Nike is a great choice.

-The Hoka Clifton and Nike Pegasus are heavy hitters in the running world.
+The HOKA Clifton and Nike Pegasus are heavy hitters in the running world.
 The Clifton’s known for its cushy ride, perfect for easy miles, while the Pegasus, a Nike classic, keeps delivering speed and versatility.
 Here’s how they compare.

 Design and Construction